apptentive/apptentive-android/README.md

 #### Be Notified of New Messages

-You can also receive a notification when the number of unread messages waiting to be viewed by the user changes.
+You can also receive a notification when the number of unread messages waiting to be viewed by the customer changes.
 Do this in your main Activity's `onCreate()` method:

 ###### Method